 I became enamored with craniosacral therapy.
 I was in the cranial club in Chiropractic college.
 In those days my classmates and I would have two people treat one person giving a craniosacral session.
 We would time the tides, and compare what we felt.
 WE DID NOT HAVE WORDS AND LANGUAGE FOR WHAT WERE SENSING.
 In 1986, I attended an Upledger CranioSacral Course with author and teacher Dr. Clyde Ford.
 He made a strong impression on me, which made me want to pursue my cranial studies even more.
 My attraction my work is based on following my heart.

 After completing graduate school from University of Western States with a DC degree, I practiced a blend of Upledger style Craniosacral Therapy, as well as Chiropractic, and Applied Kinesiology Nutrition.
 After practicing for 14 years, in the late 1990's I traveled to London to take a 5 day cranial course with British Cranial Osteopaths.
 This is where I first met Michael Kern.
 From there I took his training in Boston and graduated in 2001 as a biodynamic craniosacral therapist.
 My teachers are British Osteopaths Michael Kern, and Katherine Ukleja, as well as Scott Zamrut.
 It was a 700 hour training that provided the roots of the training I teach now.
 My teaching is informed by long term teachers such as the Chitty's, the Mueller's, Franklyn Sills, Katherine Ukleja, Michael Kern, Myrna Martin, and many others.
-If I lived in Canada or Britain, I would have become an Osteopath.
-However in the United States Osteopathy education is mostly focused on western medicine.
-It has lost its focus on the original healing art that its founder Dr Still learned from Native Americans.
-Dr Still was trained as a medical doctor, and apprenticed under his father a medical doctor.
-They lived on an Indian reservation as missionaries, and Dr Still ended up learning healing practices from the Native Americans.
+The founder of Osteopathy, Dr Still learned from Native Americans.
+Dr Still was trained as a medical doctor, and apprenticed to become a physician under his father on the Shawnee reservation.
+They lived on the Indian reservation as missionaries, and Dr Still learned healing practices from the Native Americans.
 Much of the practice of Osteopathy's hands on work came from his experiences with these healers.
-He was also part Lumbee a tribe from the midwest himself.
+He was also part Lumbee himself, a tribe from the midwest.
 Sadly he never credited that he coined Osteopathy/hands on work from the Shawnee medicine healers.
 Sadly I did not learn this until in 2018.

-I practiced in New York City for 5 years out of the Kane School for Pilates.
+I practiced in New York City for 5 years.
 This was a wonderful opportunity to connect with many dancers, and Pilates Instructors in a practice setting.
 I have a strong affinity for dancers and movement oriented people as I am an athlete from early on in my life.
 I was the class athlete in high school, and a state champion basketball player.

 My Nutrition course work recently includes: Dr. J Dunn's genetic nutritional wholistic methylation, and Dr Hedberg's functional nutrition certification.